Braverman hits out at ‘tumultuous’ Liz Truss as she exits as home secretary

 The popular figure among the Tory right said she had made a “technical infringement” of the rules by sending an official document from a personal email and was now taking responsibility.

+According to unverified reports, Chief Whip Wendy Morton and Mr Whittaker have quit amid the chaos.

+Labour’s fracking ban motion was defeated by 230 votes to 326, majority 96, with the division list showing 40 Conservative MPs did not take part in the fracking vote.

-In her resignation letter, she added: “The business of government relies upon people accepting responsibility for their mistakes.
+In her resignation letter, Ms Braverman wrote: “The business of government relies upon people accepting responsibility for their mistakes.

 “Pretending we haven’t made mistakes, carrying on as if everyone can’t see that we have made them, and hoping that things will magically come right is not serious politics.